dmitrykozachkov/laravel-create-database/readme.md

 ## About the package

-The packege provide create database from artisan.
+The package provide create database from artisan.

 ### How to use
 - Configarate .env file